JosephChenHub/DPANet/README.md

 # Depth Potentiality-Aware Gated Attention Network for RGB-D Salient Object Detection

-This repo. is an official implementation of the *DPANet* , which has been accepted in the *IEEE Trans.
-Image Processing, 2020*.
+This repo. is an official implementation of the *DPANet* , which has been accepted in the journal *IEEE Transactions on Image Processing, 2020*.

 The main pipeline is shown as the following,
 ![DPANet](figures/TIP_main.png)